-NOTE: A case should not be closed if fees such as court cost, genetic test, or attorney fees are owed, unless it meets a closure reason and there is not probability of collecting the fee(s).
+• NOTE: A case should not be closed if fees such as court cost, genetic test, or attorney fees are owed, unless it meets a closure reason and there is no probability of collecting the fee(s).
 A case will only be considered to have a probability of fee collection if there has been a payment received in the last three years, unless otherwise specified by the closure reason.

 - There is no longer a current support order and arrears and fees are under \$500 or unenforceable under state law.
 Examples include, but are not limited to: - The child has reached the age of majority (21); - If the child has not reached the age of majority, but a court order has dismissed the action with prejudice, terminated parental rights, or emancipated the child.
-A copy of the order must be scanned to the case record; or - If the child has not reached the age of majority, but has met other automatic emancipation requirements.
+A copy of the order must be scanned to the case record; or - If the child has not reached the age of majority, but has met other automatic emancipation requirements. - The statute of limitations has run.
+Absent the assertion of defense, a case in which the statute of limitations has run does not require automatic closure.
+A case in which the statute of limitations has run shall not be closed until one year has elapsed since the last payment was received. - Note: If the case contains Public Assistance Arrears, the case shall not close until the timeframes specified by closure codes "CA" and "NT." - Example: Child A turns twenty-one (the age of majority) on February 5, 2020.
+This date will begin the running of the statute of limitations.
+The statute of limitation will run on February 5, 2027.
+Absent any payments after that date, the case is eligible for closure in February of 2028.
+(If there are public assistance arrears in excess of \$1000.00, the case is not eligible for closure until February of 2030.)